Glossary term

 Definition 2

-(a) identifying all the [environmental and social] risks and impacts of [a Project]
+(a) identifying all the [environmental and social] risks and impacts of [a Project OR the Development OR the business of the Company];

-(c) where avoidance is not possible, minimising risks and impacts as much as possible
+(c) where avoidance is not [commercially OR practically] possible, minimising risks and impacts as much as [commercially or practically] possible;

-(d) where risks and impacts have been minimised, mitigating their effect
+(d) where risks and impacts have been minimised, taking steps to mitigate their effect;

 (f) revising its approach over time as more risks and impacts are capable of being avoided, minimised, mitigated and offset.